 It’s important to remember that most CVs out there are pretty substandard, with as many as 91% containing serious errors.

 This means you can significantly improve your chances of impressing Australian recruiters by following a few simple (but important) CV writing guidelines.

 Also, don’t forget that you can save yourself a lot of time – and get a much better result – by using our resume writing service.
+If you’re a senior leader, consider opting for resume writing services of our sister company, Arielle Executive.
 Sometimes, it makes more sense to hire a professional.

 Australian CV Writing Fundamentals.

 First of all, remember that Aussies are a confident, but relatively humble bunch.
 They appreciate professionalism, but they dislike arrogance.
 This often causes problems for overseas candidates who seek employment opportunities in Australia.

 New Yorkers, for example, love to brag.
 If you live in New York and don’t know how to boast, it’s likely that you’ll miss out on job opportunities.
 (Well, let’s get honest – you’ll probably get trampled on).

 Americans who come to Australia, however, often find themselves missing out on job opportunities because they brag too much for Australian tastes.

 This leads me to your first CV writing lesson.
 Your Australian CV needs to communicate your career story, your achievements and value, but it should not make you sound like a narcissistic ego-maniac.
 And yes – it’s not an easy balance to achieve.

 If you’re applying from overseas, you’ll probably find that Australian CVs are longer than you expect.
 What’s the ideal number of pages?
 Well, I suggest that you keep it between three and five.